Rock tumbles down the canyon before the climbers' eyes — "like Russian roulette."

 Chamonix / Saint-Gervais – First you see a large stone crashing down a steep snow-covered side into the valley, then more stones hit the snow-free terrain, swirling dust.
 Finally, an avalanche of old snow crashes into the canyon, crashing rocks a few meters in front of the filmmaker’s lens.
 Camera work shows the person taking shelter behind a rock.

-Rockfalls, rockfalls and avalanches are common at this point: “Every summer there are an average of 15 serious accidents, four of which are fatal,” says the website of the German Alpine Association (DAV).
+Rockfalls, rockfalls and avalanches are routine at this point: “Every summer there are an average of 15 serious accidents, four of which are fatal,” says the German Alpine Association DAV website.
 When there is little or no snow on the face holding the loose surface rocks together, things explode.
-That is why this place is also called “Couloir de la Mort”, which means “corridor of death” or “channel of death”.
+That is why this place is also called “Couloir de la Marte”, which means “corridor of death” or “channel of death”.
 The crossing has been compared to Russian roulette, which clearly illustrates the danger lurking there.

 “Death Road” claims an average of 15 lives each year

 “A chasm on one side, rocks falling down the slope on the other.
-With fear in your stomach, you dare to finish 100 meters quickly on the Grand Couloir,” the Swiss Alpine Club SAC describes the situation.
+With fear in your stomach, you go ahead and quickly finish the 100 meters on the Grand Couloir,” the Swiss Alpine Club SAC describes the situation.
 According to SAC, about 20,000 people who want to climb Mont Blanc pass the key point on the ascent route, which is notorious for severe rockfalls, every summer.

-On the “passage of death”, half of the reported accidents occur between the Tête Rousse and Goûter huts, according to a joint accident study by the Alpine police of the French region of Savoy and the Petzl Foundation.
+On the “passage of death”, half of the reported accidents occur between the Tête Rousse and Goûter huts, according to an accident study carried out jointly by the Alpine police of the French region of Savoy and the Petzl Foundation.
 The latter funds projects to prevent accidents in the mountains.
 A YouTube video taken three years ago illustrates the danger, showing a climber getting stuck on a rock while crossing.

 Into eternal snow with flip-flops?
 The mayor rejected a million-dollar tunnel to bypass the site